 Companies design and develop new products with added features to attract new customers and retain potential customers.
 So, the question arises.
 How do companies do that?
 The answer lies in product planning.

 Product planning is the process of searching and developing new ideas for a product, sorting out the best and profitable ideas, planning their development, converting them into actual products, and introducing them in the market after extensive marketing campaigns.
+This means creating a product roadmap to follow.

 Product planning is not the sole responsibility of one person.
 It requires intricate planning and seamless coordination between multiple departments of the company.
 The process of product planning is a continuous and dynamic one.
+Therefore, the process requires a tool that can keep up with the task and our Product Roadmap template is ideally equipped for the job.

-Each step is carefully planned and allocated to different teams according to the company’s overall goal and objective.
+During the initial stages, each step is carefully planned and allocated to different teams according to the company’s overall goal and objective.
 From research and development to customer service, the success of a product is dependent on the proper functioning of each department.

 To plan and create a product, a company formulates an overall high-level strategy called a theme.
 To execute this plan, it is broken down into multiple additional steps or epics, which are small strategic plans themselves.
 Each epic is further broken down into user stories, representing a small unit of development work that allows a user to complete a task or goal in the product.

 If there are multiple user stories with the same focus area, product planners create an epic and attach the stories to a particular epic.
+All of this is recorded via a product roadmap.

-However, keeping track of the multiple stages of product development is a time-consuming and challenging task.
+Keeping track of the multiple stages of product development is a time-consuming and challenging task.
 Looking for a product roadmap template to make your job easier?

 Well, don’t worry!
 Stackby is here to your rescue.
 We have created a state-of-the-art Product Roadmap Template to assist you with your product plan.
 With this product roadmap template, product development will now seem like a walk in the park.